USB Drivers

 Linux Ubuntu

-Acroname is currently building and testing with Ubuntu 14.04LTS, on these systems users must run a script to properly set ownership and permissions for BrainStem devices.
+On Linux systems, users must run a script to properly set ownership and permissions for BrainStem devices.
 The script is located within the brainstem_linux_driverless folder, and is called udev.sh.

 $> cd /path/to/brainstem_linux_driverless